Skip to main content

 Permissions and Access

-The hosted page interface automatically hides features that aren’t relevant for the surface:
+The hosted page chat interface automatically hides features that aren’t relevant for the surface:

 • No configuration panel: Users cannot see or modify agent settings from the hosted page